yannickcarer/endomondo-export/README.md

 Endomondo: Export the most recent n workouts (or ALL) as TCX files.
 Email: mymail@yourdomain.com
 Password:
-Maximum number of workouts n (press Enter to ignore): 5 Format for Garmin Connect? (press Enter to ignore): Y Files will be formatted to be compatible with Garmin Connects import function. fetched latest 5 workouts
+Maximum number of workouts n (press Enter download ALL OF THEM): 5 Format for Garmin Connect? (press Enter to ignore): Y Files will be formatted to be compatible with Garmin Connects import function. fetched latest 5 workouts